-Deer are a winter animal believe it or not, whereas most birds are summer animals, but fish are quite good at thriving thought heat and cold.
+Deer are a winter animal believe it or not, whereas most birds are summer animals, but fish are quite good at thriving through heat and cold.
 That is because fish can change their bodies drastically to accommodate the colder weather which we will talk about in the next section.

 Physiology of the Walleye

 Walleye change in the winter, but they still put up a great for the fight – and they are also good for the dinner table.
 If you are like me, you are not afraid to take a walleye or two home.
-They are one of the best eating fish here in Montana.
+They are one of the best-eating fish here in Montana.

 I have always found that they tend to be a bit fattier when caught in the winter and in fish, more fat Is good.
 Physiology and behavior change drastically when the temperature drops, and you can expect to have a strong fight.

-They will fight well because they are conserving resources and will fight like mad to get away.
+They will fight well because they are conserving resources and will fight like mad to getaway.
 If you are fishing with the intention to release, please do not play them too much to prevent over-exhaustion.

 The fish needs the energy to survive and if it is extremely exhausted when you get it to your boat, you may as well keep it because it may not survive once released.
 You may consider keeping it however, they are good eating.

 As we discussed above, fish change in many ways when the weather gets cold and one of them is their fat content.
 Depending on what part of winter you catch the fish, they can either have good fat content or a low-fat content.

 Like most animals, fish stock up on fats and other nutrients that they will need to get through the bitter cold of winter.
 When fishing in late winter, I have always believed that they are desperate to eat and the fishing is better during that time.